KKotlicki/Cibot/README.md

 To install, follow the steps below:

-1. Download the latest release: https://github.com/KKotlicki/Cibot/releases/latest
+1. Download the [latest release](https://github.com/KKotlicki/Cibot/releases/latest) of Cibot

 2. (optional) install and add to the system's `path` enviroment variables the following modules:
     - If you're running server on Debian or derived system (eg. Ubuntu, Raspbian), first install pip using `sudo apt-get install python3-pip`.